 Much less is known about the inhomogeneous situation in which the oscillators are connected by couplings $J_{ij}$ of different strength and sign~\cite{Acebron}.
 The asymmetric case with no relation between $J_{ij}$ and $J_{ji}$ is dominated by chaotic dynamics with little tendency to synchronization~\cite{SoCrSo88}.
 For symmetric couplings, $J_{ij}=J_{ji}$, synchronization prevails and, due to frustration, new phenomena emerge.
 Some of these have been discussed in~\cite{BoPeRu92} and in a series of recent papers by Strogatz and collaborators investigating different types of symmetric but disordered coupling matrices $J_{ij}$~\cite{HoStro11a,HoStro11b,KloLiStro14,OtStro18}.
-Partial synchronization, mixed phases, anti-phase synchronization, travelling wave states, and other patterns were found.
+Partial synchronization, mixed phases, antiphase synchronization, traveling-wave states, and other patterns were found.

-The system of central interest in this field, however, is the analogue of the Sherrington-Kirkpatrick (SK) model of spin glasses~\cite{SK} with symmetric but otherwise independent couplings drawn from a Gaussian distribution.
+The system of central interest in this field, however, is the analog of the Sherrington-Kirkpatrick (SK) model of spin glasses~\cite{SK} with symmetric but otherwise independent couplings drawn from a Gaussian distribution.
 It was studied numerically in pioneering work by Daido more than 30 years ago~\cite{Daido92}.
-At $J/\si\simeq 1.3$ he found a peculiar ``volcano'' transition in the distribution of the order parameter that gave rise to speculations about the existence of an oscillator glass state and remained mysterious ever since.
+At $J/\si\simeq 1.3$, he found a peculiar ``volcano'' transition in the distribution of the order parameter that gave rise to speculations about the existence of an oscillator glass state and remained mysterious ever since.

-So far no analytical theory is available for this system.
+So far, no analytical theory is available for this system.
 An attempt made in~\cite{StRa98} remained essentially restricted to the case of asymmetric couplings.
 The methods developed in~\cite{OtStro18} when applied to the SK setting result in an exponential number of order parameters rendering the approach unfeasible~\cite{OtStro18,PaGa23}.

-In the present paper we analyze the Kuramoto model of phase oscillators with normally distributed frequencies and random interactions of SK type.
-Using the dynamic cavity approach we reduce the dynamics of the $N$-oscillator system to a self-consistent stochastic differential equation for a single oscillator that we study analytically and numerically.
+In the present Letter, we analyze the Kuramoto model of phase oscillators with normally distributed frequencies and random interactions of SK type.
+Using the dynamic cavity approach, we reduce the dynamics of the $N$-oscillator system to a self-consistent stochastic differential equation for a single oscillator that we study analytically and numerically.
 We reproduce the volcano transition found by Daido, provide a physical picture of its nature, and discuss its relation to a possible oscillator glass phase.

 The model is defined by the set of equations